The Good Childhood Report 2020

 Today is a new day, tomorrow is my future Today is a new day, tomorrow is my future

-The current state of children's well-being
+The state of children's well-being in 2020

 In the full Good Childhood Report, we report on a number of different measures of children’s subjective well-being.
 These include the trends for six areas of life from the Understanding Society survey, and three measures reported by the ONS and our own Good Childhood Index.

 This year’s annual household panel survey was conducted between April and June 2020 with just over 2,000 young people aged 10 to 17 across the UK, and their parent or carer.
 It provides the most up-to-date picture of children’s well-being.

 In 2020, as in previous years, children are most happy on average with their relationships with their family.
 However, in contrast with previous years where the largest proportion were unhappy with the school that they go to, in 2020 a higher proportion of children were unhappy with the choice they have in life.

 As children were in lockdown as part of measures to manage the Coronavirus pandemic, the higher proportion unhappy with choice may therefore be related to the restrictions on social contact and other aspects of life that were in place at this time.

 In our 2020 survey, 18% of children scored below the midpoint for life satisfaction and, for the purposes of this report, are deemed to have low well-being.
 As noted in our recent report Life on Hold, this reflects a larger proportion scoring below the midpoint than in the last five household surveys, when the proportion ranged between 10% and 13%.